Schola: Historical Information

 Recordings & Tours

 Schola Cantorum’s live recording of Heinrich Biber’s 1693 Vesperae longiores ac breviores with Robert Mealy and Yale Collegium Musicum received international acclaim from the early music press, as have subsequent CDs of J.S.
 Bach’s rarely heard 1725 version of the St. John Passion and Antonio Bertali’s Missa resurrectionis.
-A commercial recording on the Naxos label of Mendelssohn and Bach Magnificats was released in 2009, and the past two years have seen the release of two CDs by Delos Records.
-Recordings of the music of Fauré and Palestrina are forthcoming.
+A commercial recording on the Naxos label of Mendelssohn and Bach Magnificats was released in 2009, and the 2013–2014 saw the release of two CDs by Delos Records.
+Recordings of the music of Fauré and Palestrina were released on Hyperion in 2017–2018.
 On tour, Schola Cantorum has given performances in England, Hungary, France, China, South Korea, Italy, Greece, Turkey, Japan, and Singapore.